ISU Judging System

-The ISU Judging System (or the International Judging System (IJS)), occasionally referred to as the Code of Points (COP) system, is the scoring system that has been used since 2004 to judge the figure skating disciplines of men's and ladies' singles, pair skating, ice dance, and synchronized skating.
+The ISU Judging System or the International Judging System (IJS), occasionally referred to as the Code of Points (COP) system, is the scoring system that has been used since 2004 to judge the figure skating disciplines of men's and ladies' singles, pair skating, ice dance, and synchronized skating.
 It was designed and implemented by the International Skating Union (ISU), the ruling body of the sport.

 This system of scoring is used in all international competitions sanctioned by the ISU, including the Olympic Games.
 The ISU Judging System replaced the previous 6.0 system.
-It was created in part in response to the 2002 Winter Olympics figure skating scandal, in an attempt to make the scoring system more objective and less vulnerable to abuse.
+It was created partially in response to the 2002 Winter Olympics figure skating scandal, in an attempt to make the scoring system more objective and less vulnerable to abuse.
+U.S. Figure Skating has released a summary of the new judging system.

 Previous judging system

 Figure skating was formerly judged on a 6.0 scale.
 This scale is sometimes called "the old scale", or "old system".
 Skaters were judged on "technical merit" (in the free skate), "required elements" (in the short program), and "presentation" (in both programs).
 The marks for each program ran from 0.0 to 6.0 and were used to determine a preference ranking, or "ordinal", separately for each judge; the judges' preferences were combined to determine placements for each skater in each program.
 The placements for the two programs were then combined, with the free skate weighted more heavily than the short program.

 The highest scoring individual (based on the sum of the weighted placements) was declared the winner.